Are you considering living in Locks Heath?

-Although there are no large construction sites currently being built in Locks Heath, there has been plenty of new-build activity nearby
+Although there are no large construction sites currently being built in Locks Heath, there has been plenty of new-build activity in nearby areas.

 In line with Government policy for the region, Bovis Homes and Linden Homes are in the middle of an impressive development consisting of hundreds of 1,2-,3- & 4-bedroom homes within a new community called North Whiteley.

 To find out more about this project, check out Zoopla.